 The California High School girls started playing basketball in the 1907-08 school year.
 Like the boys, in the early years, less than 10 games a year were played.
 Starting with the 1945-46 school year, basketball was replaced with softball.
 Then, for the 1973-74 season girls basketball returned and softball was discontinued.
 As of the 2016-17 school year, the girls have completed 79 seasons of basketball.

 Games were played exclusively outside until the 1914 Aurora High School was built.
-It included a small indoor gym where the walls were out-of-bounds and spectators watched from a balcony area.
+It was built to the south of the earlier 1870s era school building that became the elementary and junior high school.
+The 1914 building included a small indoor gym where the walls were out-of-bounds and spectators watched from a balcony area.

 California newspapers indicate some games were still played outside into the 1920s.
 At that time, there appears to have been a building boom as it reports several area schools building new facilities that included gymnasiums.

-When the 1914 Aurora High School building burned in January 1929, a new, larger gym was included in the "new" school building.
+When the 1870s era elementary/junior high school building burned in January 1929, a new, larger gym was included in the "new" school building.
 This gym is the one many people remember as the "old gym" today.

 When this gym became too small and additional classroom space was needed, a "new" gym was built in 1963-64.
 This is now the Middle School gym.

 With the moving of the High School to its present location on the west side of California, yet another gym was required.
 This gym was built in 1993 and saw its first games in January, 1994.